Mahalabia is a super quick, super easy, delicious Middle Eastern milk pudding, slightly sweetened and flavoured with rose or orange water.

 Can you make Mahalabia with Condensed Milk?

 Absolutely!
-But you need to reduce the amount of sugar, to compensate, or omit the sugar altogether.
+But you need to reduce the amount of sugar, or omit the sugar altogether.
+Otherwise, your mahalabia will be far too sweet.
 So, for our recipe here:

 - 750 ml (3 cups) fresh whole (full fat) milk